-10 Basic Date Formulas in Power BI DAX
+Power BI DAX: 10 Basic Date Formulas Explained

 Date formulas and functions are very useful in Power BI and serve as the basis for conducting high-level analyses like month-over-month or year-over-year calculations.
-Therefore, having a solid command of the basic date formulas and functions in DAX is essential.
-The focus of this article is to give a detailed overview of some of the basic date formulas frequently used when working with data that involves a date field.
+A solid command of the basic date formulas and functions in DAX is essential.
+Through this article, we strive to give a detailed overview of some of the basic Power BI DAX date formulas frequently used when working with data that involves a date field.

 Power BI DAX comes with a set of powerful date functions.
 The following date functions will be demonstrated in detail with supporting images to make it easier to follow along with this article.